-The National Gallery welcomes the decision of 21 September 2017 of the US District Court of the Southern District of New York dismissing the claim made by heirs to Greta Moll in respect of the Gallery’s Portrait of Greta Moll by Matisse.
+The National Gallery welcomes the decision of 10 September 2018 by the United States Court of Appeals for the Second Circuit to uphold the decision of the District Court of the Second Circuit to dismiss all claims made by heirs to Greta Moll in respect of the Gallery’s Portrait of Greta Moll by Matisse.

 The National Gallery acquired 'Portrait of Greta Moll' by Matisse on behalf of the British public in 1979.
 The Gallery purchased the work from a commercial gallery in London in good faith and is its rightful owner.
 Prior to the 1979 purchase, the painting was exhibited and published on a number of occasions.